M5Ross/AccDec_4Coil_4Relais/README.md

 - output voltage up to 20 Vdc.
 Separate power socket or autopower via DCC.
 - Sigle address mode (continuos address for each output) or multiple address mode (each output has it own address).

-Designed to be configured with the custom PC tool [DecoderConfigurator].
+Designed to be configured with the custom PC tool [DecoderConfigurator], or in standardize way via CV

 [NmraDcc]: https://github.com/mrrwa/NmraDcc
 [ConfCVlib]: https://github.com/M5Ross/ConfCVlib